afrasd/NITCONF/README.md

 - **Content**: Lists all reviewed papers.
 - **Columns**:
   1. **Thumbnail and Downloads**: Includes a paper thumbnail, 'Abstract' and 'PDF Download' buttons.
-  2. **Paper Title and Edit Options**: Displays the paper's title with 'Edit' and 'Display All' buttons.
+  2. **Paper Title and Edit Options**: Displays the paper's title with 'Edit' and 'Display All Reviews' buttons.
 'Edit' allows modification of the most recent review.
 'Display All' shows all past reviews.
   3. **Status**: The final status of the paper (Accept/Reject).
   4. **Deadline**: The review deadline, after which the paper is removed from this page.